Skip to content

 For the leg on the palm rest, using a full-height M4 nut will make it much easier to tighten the nut with the spanner.
 Use a half-height M4 nut for the other legs.

-[Optional] Firmly securing the extended legs with silicone O-rings:
+Securing slightly extended legs with silicone O-rings:

 2. Take off the foot by rotating the foot counter-clockwise until it comes off.